Why Temples Look the Way They Do

 Reform synagogue architecture in America has from the beginning followed artistic trends and architectural norms.
 Jewish immigrants from Central Europe, who erected their community's first and second synagogues between the 1840s and 1930s, sought to win the respect and admiration of their non-Jewish neighbors by integrating the best architectural forms of the day, emulating the classic designs of courthouses, city halls, and churches.
 Synagogue members took great civic pride in the classic architecture and understated elegance of their temple, which was usually located in the central part of town, near the business districts where members lived and worked.

-These ``Stage One'' sanctuaries, usually rectangular in shape with high vaulted ceilings, were awe inspiring spaces.
+These "Stage One'' sanctuaries, usually rectangular in shape with high vaulted ceilings, were awe-inspiring spaces.
 Heavy woods, stone, and stained glass contributed to excellent acoustics.
 The organ and choir were hidden in a loft behind the ark or in a rear balcony to keep the worshiper from being distracted by the choir members.
-A small central bimah and reading desk were adequate for the rabbi.
+A small central bimah (platform) and reading desk were adequate for the rabbi.

 "Stage Two'' Architecture